14 Jan Questions to assess a Head Chef candidate’s profit control ability

 If I told you your wages were running 5% above budget (as a percentage of revenue), what steps would you take to bring them back into line, in order of priority?

-This type of question can indicate how well training your candidate is or to what degree they’ve been expected to manage wage costs in previous roles.
+This type of question can indicate how well trained your candidate is or to what degree they’ve been expected to manage wage costs in previous roles.
 Poorly trained senior chefs will generally give you one option – cut the roster – whereas a commercially astute, well-trained chef should be able to list up to 8 factors they would investigate.

 If I asked you to set-up best practice management systems to control food costs in the kitchen, what would you recommend?